 Best wide-angle zoom lenses for Nikon DSLRs

-First up, we’re running through the wide-angle zooms for Nikon DSLR cameras.
+First up, the wide-angle zooms for Nikon DSLR cameras.
 Providing a wide field of view that crams a lot into a single frame, a good wide-angle zoom is a landscape or architecture photographer’s best friend.
-This isn’t their only use of course – some news and documentary photographers, for example, like a wider angle as it enables them to cover their surroundings effectively.
+Of course, this isn’t their only use – some news and documentary photographers, for example, like a wider angle as it enables them to cover their surroundings effectively.

-Still, a good rectilinear wide-angle, meaning one that doesn’t distort straight lines the way a fisheye does, is a fantastic pick for scenic photography and capturing fantastic views.
+Still, a good rectilinear wide-angle – one that doesn’t distort straight lines the way a fisheye does – is a fantastic pick for scenic photography and capturing fantastic views.
 Here are our favourites for full-frame and APS-C Nikon DSLRs.

 Nikon AF-S Nikkor 14-24mm f/2.8G ED